Alool266/NPMS/README.md

 # NPMS
-The NeuSoft Opportunity Project Management System (NPMS) I used spring-cloud and registered all servers to eureka server, the figure are as follow. this one have  all the servers to run the system
+The NeuSoft Opportunity Project Management System (NPMS) I used spring-cloud and registered all servers to eureka server. this one have  all the servers to run the system